scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 Acknowledgements
 ---------------------
 We acknowledge the Cell and Tissue Imaging Platform (PICT-IBiSA) of the Genetics and Developmental Biology Department (UMR3215/U934) at Institut Curie, in particular Olivier Renaud for supporting the software development.
 We are grateful to Dr Silvia Fre for support and constructive discussions.
 V.K is supported by Labex DEEP at Institut Curie (ANR-11- LBX0044 grant).
 C.C is supported by funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 666003.
 V.K. acknowledges Leo Guginard for insightful comments about the manuscript.
+PICT facility is part of France Bio-imaging (ANR-10-INBS-04).

 Author Contributions